kedacore/keda-docs/content/docs/2.0/scalers/redis-streams.md

 - type: redis-streams
   metadata:
     address: localhost:6379 # Required if host and port are not provided.
 Format - host:port
+    addressFromEnv: REDIS_ADDRESS # Required if host and port are not provided.
-    host: REDIS_HOST # Required if address is not provided
+    host: localhost # Required if address is not provided
+    hostFromEnv: REDIS_HOST # Required if address is not provided.
+    port: "6379" # Required if address is not provided and host has been provided.
-    port: REDIS_PORT # Required if address is not provided and host has been provided
+    portFromEnv: REDIS_PORT # Required if address is not provided and host has been provided.
-    password: REDIS_PASSWORD # optional (can also use authenticationRef)
+    passwordFromEnv: REDIS_PASSWORD # optional (can also use authenticationRef)
     stream: my-stream # Required - name of the Redis Stream
     consumerGroup: my-consumer-group # Required - name of consumer group associated with Redis Stream
     pendingEntriesCount: "10" # Required - number of entries in the Pending Entries List for the specified consumer group in the Redis Stream